Traffic Scene Generation from Natural Language Description for Autonomous Vehicles with Large Language Model

 Based on the agent plans $A$, we compute a score by checking whether each road satisfies the conditions required by each agent.
 The optimal road is selected as:

-where $\mathds{1}_{\{\cdot\}}$ is the indicator function, and $\text{match}(r, a)$ denotes whether road $r$ satisfies the condition required by agent $a$.
+where $\1_\mathrm{\{\cdot\}}$ is the indicator function, and $\text{match}(r, a)$ denotes whether road $r$ satisfies the condition required by agent $a$.
 If multiple roads achieve the highest score, one is randomly selected.
 This rank-then-random strategy ensures both road-agent alignment and diversity in road selection.
 A detailed example is provided in~\cref{sec:appdx_detail_road_ranking}.

 \paragraph{Scene Generation.} Finally, our pipeline integrates road attributes and agent plans into a custom simulation module to generate complete traffic scenes, defined as $\{s_1, \cdots, s_n\} = \text{Render}(r^{*}, A)$, where $n$ denotes the number of frames until all agents complete their planned actions and each $s_i$ represents a scene frame containing rendered images, agent actions, and trajectories.
 During generation, the rendering module controls agent behaviors to ensure that their actions align with the plans.
 Notably, the resulting ego-view images and trajectories of all participating agents can be used for visualization, training, or downstream tasks.
 Our simulation module also supports closed-loop interactions in blocking scenarios, where blocking agents dynamically adapt their behavior based on the ego vehicle.